httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 3. If applicable, the signer sets the signature's expiration time property to the time at which the signature is to expire.

-4. The signer creates an ordered list of content identifiers representing the message content and signature metadata to be covered by the signature, and assigns this list as the signature's Covered Content.
+4. The signer creates the signature parameters, which is an ordered set of component identifiers representing the message components to be covered by the signature, and assigns signature metadata parameters to this value.
+The value of this is later used as the value of the `Signature-Input` field as described in {{signature-input-header}}.
-   * Once an order of covered content is chosen, the order MUST NOT change for the life of the signature.
+   * Once an order of covered components is chosen, the order MUST NOT change for the life of the signature.
-   * Each covered content identifier MUST either reference an HTTP header in the request message {{http-header}} or reference a specialty content field listed in {{specialty-content}} or its associated registry.
+   * Each covered component identifier MUST be either an HTTP field in the request message {{http-header}} or a specialty component identifier listed in {{specialty-content}} or its associated registry.
-   * Signers of a request SHOULD include some or all of the control data in the covered content list, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
+   * Signers of a request SHOULD include some or all of the control data in the covered components, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
    * Signers SHOULD include the `created` signature metadata parameter to indicate when the signature was created.
-   * Further guidance on what to include in this list and in what order is out of scope for this document.
-However, note that the list order is significant and once established for a given signature it MUST be preserved for that signature.
-   * Note that the `@signature-params` specialty identifier is not explicitly listed in the list of covered content identifiers, because it is required to always be present as the last line in the signature input.
+   * The `@signature-params` specialty identifier is not explicitly listed in the list of covered component identifiers, because it is required to always be present as the last line in the signature input.
 This ensures that a signature always covers its own metadata.
+   * Further guidance on what to include in this set and in what order is out of scope for this document.

-5. The signer creates the signature input string. ({{create-sig-input}})
+5. The signer creates the signature input string based on these signature parameters. ({{create-sig-input}})

 6. The signer signs the signature input with the chosen signing algorithm using the key material chosen by the signer.
 Several signing algorithms are defined in in {{signature-methods}}.

-6. The byte array output of the signature function is the HTTP message signature output value to be included in the `Signature` header as defined in {{signature-header}}.
+7. The byte array output of the signature function is the HTTP message signature output value to be included in the `Signature` field as defined in {{signature-header}}.

 For example, given the HTTP message and signature parameters in the example in {{create-sig-input}}, the example signature input string when signed with the `test-key-rsa-pss` key in {{example-key-rsa-pss-test}} gives the following message signature output value, encoded in Base64: